carte731/sweng452w-fp/README.md

 # Penn State SWENG452W Final Project
 This repo contains the final project for SWENG-452W.
-I created a Remote Controller (RC) car running on a Raspberry Pi 4 that can be controlled via a Ground Control Station (GCS) on another computer.
+I created a Remote Controlled (RC) car running on a Raspberry Pi 4 that can be controlled via a Ground Control Station (GCS) on another computer/Virtual Machine.
 The Robot Operating System (ROS) was selected as the main tool for interacting with the hardware - due to it being the industry standard.

-There are two modes for this software: simulation (sim) and real hardware (real) modes.
-This README will cover and provide resouces on how to set-up both environments and the GCS for testing and/or operations.
+There are two operating modes for this project/software: Simulation-Mode (sim-mode) and Real-Hardware-Mode (real-mode).
+This README will cover and provide resources on how to set-up and run both operations modes and how to operate the GCS.

 ![RC Car front glam shot](README_Supps/RCFront.jpg)

 # The Simulation-Mode Set-Up
-The sim-mode allows for development and testing of the remote control system without having to mount to actual hardware.
-This allowed me to save time and money in development.
+The sim-mode allows for development and testing of the remote control system without having to mount the software to actual hardware.
+This allowed me to save time and money in final projects development cycle.
 Currently the project uses [Gazebo](https://gazebosim.org/home) as the simulator of choice and [Windows System for Linux 2](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL2) to run ROS and Gazebo for simulator operations.
 This section will cover how to set-up a simulator environment and the GCS.

 ## WSL2
-WSL2 was chosen over a standard virtual machine due to the face GPU bypassing is built in the platform.
-This allows you to use anything with a Graphical User Interface (GUI) natively - additionally, it allowed me connect, develop and cross-compile on [Visual Studio Code](https://code.visualstudio.com/docs/remote/wsl) on my Windows host machine.
+WSL2 was chosen over a standard virtual machine for its GPU bypassing which is built into the platform.
+This allows you to use any Linux application with a Graphical User Interface (GUI) natively on Windows.
+Additionally, it allowed me connect, develop and cross-compile with [Visual Studio Code](https://code.visualstudio.com/docs/remote/wsl) on my Windows host machine.
 WSL2 running Ubuntu 20 will be installed.

 ### Installing WSL2-Base
 Open PowerShell in admin mode.
 This can be done by searching for `powershell` in the Windows search bar.
-Next, right click the serach result and select `Run as administrator`.
+Next, right click the search result and select `Run as administrator`.

 ![PowerShell Admin Mode](README_Supps/image.png)